hburaktasyurek/monikit-gdpr-user-deletion/ADMIN_SETTINGS_README.md

 1. Fill in all fields marked with red asterisks (*)
 2. Ensure no required fields are left empty
 3. Check that the form validation is working properly
+4. Clear browser cache and try again

+### Shortcode Not Working
+1. Ensure public deletion is enabled in settings
+2. Check if the shortcode is properly formatted
+3. Clear any caching plugins
+4. Test with a default WordPress theme
+5. Check browser console for JavaScript errors

+### Translation Issues
+1. Check if the translation files are properly loaded
+2. Verify the language settings in WordPress
+3. Clear any caching plugins
+4. Check the translation admin page for errors

 ## 📝 Developer Notes